Assignment 5: Keyboard and Simple Shell

 The modifiers field of a key_event_t reports which modifier keys are in effect.
 The state of all modifier keys is compactly represented using a bit set.
 The keyboard_modifiers_t enumeration type designates a particular bit for each modifier key.
 If a certain bit is set in modifiers, this indicates the corresponding modifier key is currently held down or in the active state.
 If the bit is clear, it indicates the modifier is inactive.

-The PS/2 protocol does not provide a way to ask the keyboard which modifiers are active, instead your driver must track the modifier state itself.
+The PS/2 protocol does not provide a way to ask the keyboard which modifiers are active, instead your driver itself must track the modifier state.
 A simple approach is a module-level static variable in your keyboard module that you update in response to modifier key actions.
 The Shift, Control, and Alt modifiers are active if and only if the corresponding modifier key is currently held down.
 Caps Lock operates differently in that its setting is "sticky".
 A press of the Caps Lock key makes the modifier active and that state persists even after releasing the key.
 A subsequent press of Caps Lock inverts the state of the modifier.

 Review keyboard.h for the description of the function keyboard_read_event.
 Implement the function as described.
 Use the functions in test_keyboard_shell.c to verify your processing of key events before moving on.

-5) Produce ASCII characters (keyboard_read_next)
+5) Produce typed char (keyboard_read_next)

 The keyboard diagram below shows which keys your keyboard driver is required to handle.
 Keys not shown in this diagram, e.g. numeric keypad, arrow keys, home, scroll lock, etc., are not required.